multiversx/mx-docs/docs/developers/nft-tokens.md

 - create the NFT/SFT
 - transfer quantity(es)

-## **Issuance of Non Fungible Tokens**
+## **Issuance of Non-Fungible Tokens**

-One has to perform an issuance transaction in order to register a non fungible token.
+One has to perform an issuance transaction in order to register a non-fungible token.
-Non Fungible Tokens are issued via a request to the Metachain, which is a transaction submitted by the Account which will manage the tokens.
+Non-Fungible Tokens are issued via a request to the Metachain, which is a transaction submitted by the Account which will manage the tokens.
 When issuing a token, one must provide a token name, a ticker and optionally additional properties.
 This transaction has the form:

 ```
 IssuanceTransaction {